opnsense

 - In Method select

-- Paste Certificate data and Certificate Private Key from your keys
+Import an existing Certificate Authority - Paste Certificate data and Certificate Private Key from your keys

 - Save configuration